RedisLabs/redislabs-docs/content/rc/administration/setup/edit-subscription.md

         - In your environment, run the *gcloud* CLI command provided in the VPC peering popup.

 Now the VPC Peering request is accepted.
-Its status in the VPC Peering tab in the Redis Cloud Pro subscription is updated to 'Peer Established'.
+Its status in the VPC Peering tab in the Redis Cloud subscription is updated to 'Peer Established'.

 ### CIDR Whitelist

-If you are deploying Redis Cloud Pro on your own infrastructure, you can configure the CIDR Whitelist for your subscription.
+If you are deploying Redis Cloud on your own infrastructure, you can configure the CIDR Whitelist for your subscription.
-The CIDR whitelist defines a range of IP addresses and AWS security groups that control inbound and outbound traffic to the Redis Cloud Pro VPC.
+The CIDR whitelist defines a range of IP addresses and AWS security groups that control inbound and outbound traffic to the Redis Cloud VPC.
 When you manage the CIDR whitelist with security groups you can easily use the same security groups to manage access to your application.

 To define the CIDR whitelist: